CDCgov/hazprox/README.md

 ## Overview

-An R package for calculating cumulative, area-based proximity for simple features.
+An R package for calculating cumulative, area-based proximity for simple feature objects.
 The hazprox package can be used to support exploratory analysis of environmental hazards.
 This tool is based on the Superfund Proximity measurement described in the Environmental Protection Agency [EJScreen Tool Technical Documentation](https://www.epa.gov/system/files/documents/2024-07/ejscreen-tech-doc-version-2-3.pdf).

-If you have questions about this project or need assistance, email [ppk8@cdc.gov](mailto:ppk8@cdc.gov).
+If you have questions about this project or need assistance, email [srockhill@cdc.gov](mailto:srockhill@cdc.gov).

 ## Installation